coveo/source.coveo.com/_posts/2023-09-14-patterns-for-project-failure.md

 If there is some time left, security measures may be put in place on the off chance that they’re not already there.
-Security is a lot like UX: it’s best done separately, fixed most efficiently once in production.
-Your well-spent budget allows for the following security considerations to be put in
+Security is a lot like UX: it’s best done separately, fixed most efficiently once in production. <del>Your well-spent budget allows for the following security considerations to be put in place...</del> Scratch that, you're out of time and budget.
+Assume security is good.
-place:

-*

 ## Epilogue